Justice Department lays out roadmap to appeal of AT&T-Time Warner deal

 The Justice Department plans to argue that the judge who approved AT&T's acquisition of Time Warner committed "fundamental errors of economic logic and reasoning" when he ruled against the government's attempt to block the deal, according to an appellant brief filed by the government on Monday.

 Judge Richard Leon, the government's attorneys wrote in the brief, "discarded the economics of bargaining."
-Leon, who approved the merger in June, both "misunderstood" and "failed to apply the foundational principle of corporate-wide profit maximization" when he found that the government failed to prove that the merger would substantially harm competition," they argued.
+They argued that Leon, who approved the merger in June, both "misunderstood" and "failed to apply the foundational principle of corporate-wide profit maximization" when he found that the government failed to prove that the merger would substantially harm competition."

 The Justice Department argued in Monday's brief that Leon "substantially constrained the government's presentation of evidence showing that the merged entity would have greater bargaining leverage."
-The government wrote that the evidence excluded included AT&T's own analyses of the potential competitive effects of vertical mergers, *that is,* ones between a distributor and a supplier and public FCC filings made by AT&T and its subsidiary DirecTV "explaining the potential competitive harm from vertical integration" and also took issue with Leon's "strictly limiting" expert economic testimony.
+The government wrote that the evidence excluded included AT&T's own analyses of the potential competitive effects of vertical mergers, that is, ones between a distributor and a supplier, and public FCC filings made by AT&T and its subsidiary DirecTV "explaining the potential competitive harm from vertical integration."
+The Justice Department also took issue with Leon "strictly limiting" expert economic testimony.

 "These errors colored the court's view of the facts, leading to a decision that is clearly erroneous in light of the evidence presented at trial," the Justice Department wrote.